Royal Albert Bridge: History

-Construction
+1848-1859: Construction

 The first work was to properly survey the river bed.
 On 26 April 1848 a 6 ft iron cylinder 85 ft tall was launched into the Tamar.
 From the bottom of this the bed of the river could be examined to identify its nature and the location of solid foundations.
 The Cornwall Railway at this time was finding it difficult to raise funds and so most operations were suspended that summer, but a small fund was allowed for Brunel to continue the survey.
 The cylinder was positioned at 35 different places and a total of 175 borings made.

 In 1853 the tenders for the bridge were considered by the Cornwall Railway Board, and it was decided to let the work to Charles John Mare, a shipbuilder from Blackwall who had built the ironwork for the Britannia Bridge.
 The fee he sought for building the Saltash Bridge was £162,000, but on 21 September 1855 while constructing the first of the two trusses he filed for bankruptcy.
 Brunel proposed that the company should complete this first truss itself by its own direct labour, to which the company agreed.
 A contract for the remainder of the building was awarded to Messrs Hudson and Male.

 Mare's first task had been to establish an erecting yard on the Devon shore with a jetty and workshops.
 He then proceeded to construct a 37 ft iron cylinder 90 ft tall which was to form the work base for the construction of the central pier.
 This was launched in May 1854 and moored in the centre of the river between four pontoons.
 The bottom had been shaped to follow the rock surveyed in 1848.
 Once it was settled on the river bed the water was pumped out, the mud within it excavated, and a solid masonry pier built up clear of the water.
 This was completed in November 1856.